What qualifies a child to enter the Birth-Injury Program?

 If my child does not qualify for the Birth-Injury Program, is there anywhere else I can get help?

-Please see our links page.
+Please see our resource page.
 We have listed many sources of information and assistance.

 How is the Birth-Injury Program funded?